MicrosoftDocs/windows-powershell-docs/docset/winserver2022-ps/laps/Set-LapsADPasswordExpirationTime.md

 CN=LAPSCLIENT,OU=LapsTestOU,DC=laps,DC=com  PasswordReset
 ```

-This examples show setting the LAPS password expiration time to the current time (or in other words,
+This example shows setting the LAPS password expiration time to the current time, which expires the
-expiring the password immediately).
+password immediately.

 ### Example 2